 Setting these goals will help you to focus and maintain your motivation as you progress, but in order for them to motivate, they need to be realistic.
-For example, if you’ve got a wedding to go to in 2 months time and you decide you need to lose three stone by then, you are almost certainly going to end up dissapointed.
+For example, if you’ve got a wedding to go to in 2 months’ time and you decide you need to lose three stone by then, you are almost certainly going to end up disappointed.

-Instead, decide what it is you want to do, when you want it by and how what a realisitc goal for this could be.
-Going back to the wedding weight loss scenario again, you may decide that you want to lose weight, you know that you have 8 weeks until the wedding, and after a little research, you see that the safe amount of weight to lose each week is 2lbs.
+Instead, decide what it is you want to do, when you want it and how a realistic goal for this could be.
+Going back to the wedding weight loss scenario again, you may decide that you want to lose weight, you know that you have 8 weeks until the wedding, and after a little research, you see the safe amount of weight to lose each week is 2lbs.

 Taking these stats into account, you can see that if you stick to your training regime and diet, you should be able to lose 16lbs (7kg) before the big day.